clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 who are below the earth.
 This is the beheading of John the Baptist by King Herod, a personification of darkness, which reigns supreme at night (See [Matthew Chapter 2—The Birth of Jesus](mat2.htm) for more on King Herod).

-Afterwards comes the story of Jesus' transfiguration ([Mark 9:2-13](http://www.biblegateway.com/bible?passage=Mark+9:2-13) ; [Matthew 17:1-13](http://www.biblegateway.com/bible?passage=Matthew+17:1-13) ; [Luke 9:28-36](http://www.biblegateway.com/bible?passage=Luke+9:28-36)).
+Afterward comes the story of Jesus' transfiguration ([Mark 9:2-13](http://www.biblegateway.com/bible?passage=Mark+9:2-13) ; [Matthew 17:1-13](http://www.biblegateway.com/bible?passage=Matthew+17:1-13) ; [Luke 9:28-36](http://www.biblegateway.com/bible?passage=Luke+9:28-36)).
 Jesus goes to a high mountain top and shines